Clerks II

 Clerks II is a 2006 American black comedy film written and directed by Kevin Smith.
 It is the sequel to Clerks (1994) and the sixth feature film to be set in the View Askewniverse.
 The film stars Brian O'Halloran, Jeff Anderson, Rosario Dawson, Trevor Fehrman, Jennifer Schwalbach Smith, Jason Mewes, and Smith, and picks up with Dante Hicks, Randal Graves and Jay and Silent Bob ten years after the events of the previous film.
 Unlike the first film, which was shot in black and white, this film was shot mostly in color.

-The film screened out of competition at the 2006 Cannes Film Festival and won the Audience Award at the 2006 Edinburgh International Film Festival before receiving a theatrical release on July 21, 2006 to critical and commercial success, grossing $27 million worldwide from a $5 million budget.
+The film screened out of competition at the 2006 Cannes Film Festival and won the Audience Award at the 2006 Edinburgh International Film Festival before receiving a theatrical release on July 21, 2006 by Metro-Goldwyn-Mayer to critical and commercial success, grossing $27 million worldwide from a $5 million budget.
 A third film was released in 2022.